 With over 70 million active users across the world, there is a good chance that your organization currently utilizes Office 365 in some capacity.
-If not, your company may be contemplating it as an astonishing 78 per cent of IT decision-makers claim to use or plan to use Office 365 in 2017.
+If not, your company may be contemplating it, as an astonishing 78 per cent of IT decision-makers claim to use or plan to use Office 365 in 2017.
 What’s more, 70% of Fortune 500 companies have already purchased Office 365 for their users and integrated active directory reporting for their employees on the go.
 Though we often associate Office 365 as an email solution when discussing corporate IT, not all enterprise subscribers use it for email services.
 According to Gartner, less than 10% of enterprises use Office 365 Exchange, although they have an 80% market share for large public companies that use cloud-based email services.
 Many customers simply use Microsoft’s prominent cloud solution for its application suite or for OneDrive cloud storage.
 Despite what it may seem, not everyone is hurriedly migrating their email platforms to Office 365.
 Some of the reasons for this include the high reoccurring cost structure of licensing users for large organizations.
 For others, it is a matter of ensuring the desired level of support they seek for their users.
+Some users will struggle with understanding how to use it, although there is plenty of training available to help with this.
+Search online for “office 365 training Denver“, or wherever you are based, to find a local company who offer such training if you or your staff are struggling to get to grips with Office 365.